5 Longest Running Gacha Games of All Time

 4. Schoolgirl Strikers 2/Twinkle Melodies

-Players must timing their button presses to the beat in order to defeat their opponents and progress through the game’s story mode.
+Players must time their button presses to the beat to defeat their opponents and progress through the game’s story mode.
 With catchy tunes and an adorable art style, Schoolgirl Strikers 2 is perfect for any fan of rhythm games!

 5. White Cat Project

 This game was released internationally under the name Colopl Rune Story.
-White Cat Project is yet another rhythm action game, this time with a fantasy setting.
+The White Cat Project is yet another rhythm action game, this time with a fantasy setting.
 Players take control of a hero character as they travel through dungeons, defeating enemies by pressing buttons in time with the music.
-With over 100 stages to play through, White Cat Project is sure to keep you entertained for hours on end!
+With over 100 stages to play through, White Cat Project will keep you entertained for hours!

 How to pay for Gacha games

-Most of these games are free to play, but some of them offer premium content that can be purchased with real-world money.
-If you’re looking to get the most out of these games, be sure to invest in some premium currency!
+Most of these games are free to play, but some offer premium content that can be purchased with real-world money.
+If you want to get the most out of these games, invest in some premium currency!

 Conclusion